{jcomments on}OMAR, BXL, AGNEWS, le 28 juin 2010 — Guinea — They’ve voted before — but never freely, and never fairly.

 China is among the nations participating in a multi-national effort against pirates who use Somalia as a base.
 (Reporting by Chris Buckley; Editing by Alex Richardson)

-China Mobile mulls African investmen
+China Mobile mulls African investment

 By Paul Vecchiatto, ITWeb Cape Town correspondent/Johannesburg,/28 Jun 2010